Kristin Richardson Jordan: Controversies

-Jordan was criticized in the aftermath of a fatal shooting in her district where two Hispanic NYPD police officers, Jason Rivera and Wilbert Mora were shot and killed in a domestic disturbance call; choosing instead to issue tweets about a local community garden.
-After criticism by residents, she stated she was told not to tweet about the slain officers.
-Several days later, she publicly sent condolences to the family of Lashawn McNeil, the alleged killer who was shot and killed by a third officer, alongside the families of the fallen cops.
+Jordan was criticized in the aftermath of a fatal shooting in her district in which two Hispanic NYPD police officers, Jason Rivera and Wilbert Mora, were shot and killed in a domestic disturbance call; she chose instead of addressing it to issue tweets about a local community garden.
+After criticism by residents, she said that she was told not to tweet about the slain officers.

+Several days later, she publicly sent condolences to the family of Lashawn McNeil, the alleged killer, who was shot and killed by a third officer, alongside with condolences to the families of the fallen cops.
 Explaining her motivation, Jordan stated "I mourn the loss of literally all human life.
 I don’t see it as contradictory to mourn the life lost of Lashawn as well as the lives of Officer Rivera and Officer Mora."

-In February 2022, Jordan received criticism for justifying the 2022 Russian invasion of Ukraine by claiming that the Revolution of Dignity was a coup led by the United States, European Union, and NATO.
+In February 2022, Jordan was criticized for seeking to justify the 2022 Russian invasion of Ukraine by claiming that the 2014 Revolution of Dignity was a coup led by the United States, the European Union, and NATO.
 She said, "In 2014, the U.S. helped overthrow Ukraine’s democratically elected leader in an illegal coup, helped install a fascist government and empowered a far right military all with the goal of destabilizing Russia."